-Records related to Recognition or accuracy and traceability of measurements and standards for each State are maintained in the NIST/WMD.
+Records related to Recognition or accuracy and traceability of measurements and standards for each State are maintained in the WMD.
 Procedures regarding record retention are maintained in the WMD.
 These documents include, but are not limited to, the following:

-- a) traceability records for primary standards; - b) measurement control/assurance data (control charts and surveillance tests) latest year; - c) training; - d) quality manuals (latest version); - e) proficiency testing (round robin reports of the RMAPs); - f) internal audits (including management review); and - g) on-site assessment reports.
+- 1) traceability records for reference [primary] standards, working standards, and check standards (includes traceability hierarchies and calibration reports); - 2) measurement assurance data (control charts and surveillance tests) latest year; - 3) uncertainty tables latest year; - 4) training records and records related to completion of Laboratory Auditing Program (LAP) problems; - 5) quality manuals, administrative procedures, and associated appendices latest version; - 6) proficiency testing (round robin reports of the RMAPs); - 7) internal audits (including management review); and - 8) on-site assessment reports.

-Letters verifying the status of a laboratory's Recognition level, traceability, and accompanying records will be provided to a State when Certificates of Measurement Traceability are issued, and may also be sent on behalf of the State to customers when formally requested in writing on official letterhead.
-Facsimile requests are not acceptable.
+Letters verifying the status of a laboratory's Recognition level, traceability, and accompanying records may be provided on behalf of the State to customers when formally requested to WMD in writing on official letterhead.
+A copy of the laboratory's Certificate of Measurement Traceability should suffice for all routine applications and these are posted on the WMD internet site.
+Facsimile or e-mail requests are not acceptable.